Modular multiscale approach to modelling high-harmonic generation in gases: Model Execution and User Interfaces

-Here we introduce the execution pipeline of the model, show how to: provide a~more advanced inputs to model more complex physical configurations; analyse and visualise the results.
-Finally, we detail the hdf5-structure used by the code.
+Here, we present the execution workflow of the model and describe how it enables the use of advanced input parameters to represent more complex physical configurations.
+We then illustrate the methods for analysing and visualising the resulting data.
+Finally, we outline the HDF5 data structure employed by the code and tools available for post-processing.

+The defined data format constitutes the core interface of the entire project and reflects one of its key design philosophies: all data associated with a~given run are packaged together within a~single archive.
+The final archive therefore contains the complete set of relevant data generated during the run.
+In particular, all input parameters are preserved, enabling both post-processing analyses and full reproducibility without requiring any additional contextual information.
+Consequently, even when default parameters are intrinsically defined within the code, they are systematically recorded in the final file.
+The flexibility of the data format also allows for the inclusion of additional, user-defined data or metadata to support customized applications.